dolthub/docs/content/getting-started/reading-from-dolt.md

 23,716 of 23,716 chunks complete.
 0 chunks being downloaded currently.
 ```

-Now we need to start the MySQL Server instance:
+Now we need to start the Dolt SQL Server instance:

 ```text
 $ dolt sql-server